Skip to Main Content

 ← Collection

 Walters sits on George's Street Upper in Dún Laoghaire, a coastal suburb south of Dublin where independent dining has been quietly consolidating for years.
-The venue occupies a position in a neighbourhood that increasingly draws diners away from the city centre, placing it among a small peer set of destination restaurants on the southside.
+The venue occupies a position in a neighbourhood that increasingly draws diners away from the city centre, placing it among a small comparable set of destination restaurants on the southside.
 Specific menus, pricing, and booking details are best confirmed directly with the venue.

 Walters restaurant in Dun Laoghaire, Ireland